DOdrums/PortfolioProjectOne/README.md

 ## Functionality testing
 Throughout the development of this website Chrome developer tools was used to solve issues and try out new styles.
 Since you see the results immediately, it is a faster way of working than adding code to your project and refreshing your page after every step.
 Every once in a while I'd open the website in Safari, to make sure it was also functional in this browser, since Safari is notorious for having the worst HTML support.
 ## Compatibility testing
 The site was tested by myself on an iPhone 8 and a 15 inch Macbook Pro.
 Friends and family also tested the website on Windows Desktops, the original (small) iPhone SE, and Android devices.
+The website was also tested in Chrome, Firefox and Safari.
 No problems or responsiveness issues were found.
 ## User stories testing

 ### As the owner: